 - Have a Manager: A lot of people say that you can earn more money by getting a manager, and while that may be true, it wasn’t the case for me.
 I had a management company reach out in September and worked with them on a trial basis for Q4.
 But I was one of their influencers with an Instagram following below 100K, and didn’t feel like they were able to convey my worth to their clients.
 So I didn’t get any additional work from them, and they weren’t able to negotiate a substantially higher rate on opportunities I got directly.
 So management didn’t work for me.
 Since I talk to fellow bloggers and do market research, I have a sense of how much I should and can get paid for my work, and I use my team to spread out tasks so I have enough time and energy to advocate and negotiate for myself.

 - Selling Courses/Presets/Physical Products: It seemed like everybody and their aunty sold presets this year, and while I love presets and recommend a few from my favorite brown girl photographers, I didn’t create my own to sell.
 I also didn’t create a course or do any coaching for bloggers because when I did it in 2017 (or maybe 2016), I didn’t have the time to execute it well, and I got really invested in the people I took under my wing and was disappointed when they didn’t follow through with the goals we’d set out for them.
 I get that selling courses and physical products is a way to exponentially increase your revenue, but for now I’m going to continue focusing on income from brand partnerships.
-But creating my own branded or physical products is on the radar for 2020!
+But creating my own branded or physical products and services is on the radar for 2020!

 - Post More: I didn’t necessarily post more on my blog or social channels in order to earn more.
 Moving into 2019, I’m definitely all about working smarter and not harder, so I’ll be scaling back my posts even more.
 I really want to focus on quality over quantity, so I’ve upped my rates (for like the 17th time in a year) and will be more selective with the campaigns I work on.